HISvessel/MoveRight/user-stories.md

 1. As a <ins>new user</ins>, I want to create an account so that I can start using MoveRight's progress tracker and/or account preferences/personalization.
 Mockup: <ins>MoveRight</ins> provides a signup page for the user to provide their email and password as profile credentials.

-2. As a <ins>new trainee</ins>, I want to record my workout and get form correction so that I can improve my technique.
+2. As a <ins>new trainee</ins>, I want to record my workout and watch later.
-Mockup: <ins>Move Right</ins> provides a recordable camera as an interactable object for user recording.
+Mockup: <ins>Move Right</ins> provides a camera instance that records a user session and stores that object as a video in database.

 3. As a <ins>regular user</ins>, I want to track my form improvement over time so that I can see my progress and stay motivated.
 Mockup: <ins>Move Right</ins> offers a server logic to interpret user movement as data to process and records it in a document to be stored in a local database.